Excerpts FEMA advisory No. 1493-24 "Hurricane Isabel Carried A Hazardous Potential For Mold" last updated 28-Jun-2005:

 If mold odors persist, continue to dry out the area and search for any hidden areas of mold.
 If the area continues to smell musty, you may have to re-clean the area.
 Continue to dry and ventilate the area.
 Don't replace flooring or begin rebuilding until the area has dried completely.

-Spray our BioZap Mold and Mildew Cleaner on visible mold and mildew stains, let penetrate and work for about 15 minutes.
-Severe stains may require repeated applications.
-Wipe off and apply a light spray for prevention.
-BioZap uses essential oils of the Australian Tea Tree, contains no chlorine or bleach, and does not release toxic fumes.
+BioZap uses essential oils of the Australian Tea Tree, which penetrates into porous surfaces for a lasting effect.
+It contains no chlorine or bleach, and does not release toxic fumes.
 It is safer to your health and the environment than chlorine or other bleaches.

 Place several jars of BioZap Air Purifier & Deodorizer in the affected areas.
 Its vapors will attack the invisible molds in the air and in porous surfaces, as well as break down musty odors.

-Seal all concrete that has been flooded or that is underground with RadonSeal penetrating concrete sealer.
+Seal basement concrete with RadonSeal penetrating concrete sealer.
 It will purge from the pores in concrete dirt and organic matter, which promotes molds.
 It will stop musty or earthy odors emanating from the concrete or the dirt below.
 And it will seal the concrete against moisture and deny the mold spores a place to grow.
-After sealing, shop-vac the purged dirt.
+After sealing, wait several days and shop-vac the purged dirt.